Counseling Office

 Mr. Graham’s favorite professional athletic teams are the LA Dodgers and football in general.
 He enjoys spending time with his wife and two sons, and his friends.
 His advice towards academic success is: “Study hard; study smart; and most importantly – study with comprehension.”

-Last Names: H - P
+Last Names: M - Z

 Mrs. Sylvia Yi, College Counselor